 However, the proposed research should clearly focus on issues related to addressing racial and ethnic disparities or improving health of underrepresented racial and ethnic populations by impacting the clinical setting.

-We plan to fund awards of up to $5,000 each for one or two year project (project length proposed by applicant based on project needs) beginning July 2020.
+We plan to fund awards of up to $5,000 each for a one or two year project (project length proposed by applicant based on project needs) beginning July 2020.
 Proposals may include expansion of ongoing or currently funded work of the mentor or small stand-alone project.

 Examples of responsive proposals include but are not limited to: